Are you barely making ends meet and you’re worried about the expense of disposable diapers?

 And if you hate to do laundry, you could have a bigger stash, but I don’t know too many moms who want to let used diapers go more than two or three days without being washed.

-You also may have the costs of buying inserts for the cloth diapers too, unless you buy the kind that don’t need inserts.
-Inserts help suck the moisture away from your baby’s bottom and protects their clothes by keeping them dry.
+You also may have the costs of buying inserts for the cloth diapers too, unless you buy the kind that doesn’t need inserts.
+Inserts help suck the moisture away from your baby’s bottom and protect their clothes by keeping them dry.

-Many cloth diapers already come with inserts, but If your diapers don’t have them or you need to eventually replace them, you can expect to pay around $2 per insert.
+Many cloth diapers already come with inserts, but If your diapers don’t have them or you need to replace them eventually, you can expect to pay around $2 per insert.

 In addition to the upfront costs, there are other indirect costs that you’ll have to pay as you go along.
 They include:

-The washing costs of cloth diapers should be under $100 a year (source).
+The washing costs of cloth diapers should be under $100 a year (5).

 Not counting your initial investment with your cloth diapers, you’re looking at a range of $250 to $350 you’d spend for a child on the cleaning costs of cloth diapers until a child is potty trained.